psych252/psych252book/docs/05-data_wrangling2.md

 - The return for the fourth quarter of 2015 is explicitly missing, because the cell where its value should be instead contains `NA`.
 - The return for the first quarter of 2016 is implicitly missing, because it simply does not appear in the dataset.

-We can use the `complete()` function to turn implicit missing values explicit:
+We can use the `complete()` function to make implicit missing values explicit:

 ```r